Linda Laura Lecca: Professional career

 She next faced Simone da Silva for the vacant WBA interim female super flyweight title on 31 May 2014, at the Complejo Deportivo "El Chancherín" in Huarochirí, Peru.
 Lecca defeated Da Silva via UD over ten rounds.
 She made two successful defences, scoring UD victories against Guadalupe Martínez Guzmán and Maribel Ramírez in August and November, respectively, before making a third defence against Carolina Álvarez on 28 March 2015, at the Mega Plaza Norte in Lima.
 The bout was stopped in the second round and declared a NC after Lecca suffered a cut from an accidental clash of heads, with Lecca retaining her interim title.
 Lecca and Álvarez met in a rematch in June the following year, with the WBA female super flyweight title on the line after Lecca was elevated to full champion.
 Lecca retained her title through a split draw (SD), with one judge scoring the bout 98–92 in favour of Lecca, the second judge scoring it 100–90 for Álvarez while the third judge scored it 95–95.
 The event was recognised by Guinness World Records for having the most female world championship fights, with four world titles being contested on the night.

 After retaining her title with a UD victory against Karina Fernández in August 2017, she faced former foe Maribel Ramírez on 19 May 2018, at the Plaza Mall Sur in Lima.
 Lecca suffered the third defeat of her career, losing her WBA title via majority decision (MD), with two judges scoring the bout 98–93 and 96–94 in favour of Ramírez, while the third judge scored it even with 95–95.

 Following the loss of her title, Lecca challenged WBO female super flyweight champion Raja Amasheh on 14 September 2018, at Palazzohalle in Karlsruhe, Germany.
 With the honorary WBC Diamond title also on the line, Lecca suffered her second consecutive defeat, losing via UD.
 Two judges scored the bout 97–93 and the third scored it 100–90.

+Lecca challenged WBO female super-bantamweight champion Yamileth Mercado in Tijuana, Baja California, Mexico, on 27 April 2024, losing by unanimous decision with the three ringside judges each awarding every round to the Mexican boxer.